How to Remove Peel and Stick Floor Tile

 The floor will eventually be gone, I promise.

-Did you try this?
+Did you try to remove peel and stick tile?
 How did it go?
 Did you use the hairdryer method, the iron method, or something else?
 Please tell me- I'm sure there will be more peel and stick tile for me to remove in the future... like in the laundry room 🙂